AlmaLinux/almalinux.org/content/blog/2023-12-05-announcing-epel-support-in-elevate.md

 Hello, Community!
 Today, AlmaLinux OS Foundation is eager to share some big news concerning  our [ELevate project](https://almalinux.org/elevate/), an initiative to support migrations between major versions of RHEL-derivatives.

 Previously, the project only provided support for official operating systems repositories, excluding external repositories.
 However, the AlmaLinux Team made significant improvements.

-We are thrilled to announce that EPEL support is now included in the ELevate project, enabling smooth migrations between CentOS7 and EL8 derivatives.
-Please be aware that at present, there is no EPEL support available for migrating between EL8 and EL9 derivatives.
+We are thrilled to announce that the first step in EPEL support is now included in the ELevate project, enabling smooth migrations between CentOS7 and AlmaLinux 8.

+Please be aware that at present, the EPEL support does not include migrating to non-AlmaLinux OSes, or between EL8 and EL9 derivatives, but those are planned for the future!

 ## Testing
 As of now, this enhancement is in testing and we'd like to invite our Community to help us test it.